๐Ÿœ๏ธArchaeology of Mesopotamia

 3. How does Inanna's Descent to the Underworld myth connect to both Dumuzi's cult and Ereshkigal's domain?
 What seasonal/agricultural concept does this mythic cycle explain?

-4. If an FRQ asked you to discuss how religion legitimized political authority in Mesopotamia, which three deities would provide your strongest evidence, and why?
+4. If you were asked to discuss how religion legitimized political authority in Mesopotamia, which three deities would provide your strongest evidence, and why?

-5. Compare Enki and Nabu as wisdom deities—what does the difference between them reveal about changes in Mesopotamian intellectual culture from Sumerian to Babylonian periods?
+5. Compare Enki and Nabu as wisdom deities.
+What does the difference between them reveal about changes in Mesopotamian intellectual culture from the Sumerian to the Babylonian period?